Hi Everyone,

 Let’s look at a detail of that dress.

-And please check out the post about fireplace Mantel styling that this image was previously seen.
-There are a number of beautiful photos that have pink in them.
+And please check out the post about fireplace Mantel styling where this image was previously seen.
+Several beautiful photos have pink in them.

 Pink is also a fabulous house color for doors and siding.
 At least it is in the south.